teresafarah/236333_project_in_iot_espov_blue/README.md

 | Adafruit_NeoPixel | Adafruit          | 1.10.6  | Manages writing to the LEDs                            |
 | esp32             | Espressif Systems | 1.0.6   | Allows working with esp32 and contains BluetoothSerial |

+# App User Manual

+When installing the app APK, you should go to the app's settings and manually enable "Nearby devices" permission.
 # Documentation

 Further documentation and images can be found in the folder named